Kodular/Documentation/docs/components/user-interface/floating-action-button.md

 ## Overview

-A non-visible component that is used to create Floating Action Buttons. <br>Floating Action Buttons are used to indicate the primary action of the screen.
+A non-visible component that is used to create Floating Action Buttons.
+Floating Action Buttons are used to indicate the primary action of the screen.

 ## Events